rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 The best way to do this is to follow the instructions in the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/get-started#connecting-your-git-provider-to-pages).
 Here are a couple notes:

-1. The **Project name** that you choose will be used to create the default Cloudflare Pages domain: for example, I named my project `webpage-example` and my default Cloudflare-provided URL is {% verbose_url() %}https://webpage-example.pages.dev{% end %}.
+1. The **Project name** that you choose will be used to create the default Cloudflare Pages domain: for example, I named my project `webpage-example` and my default Cloudflare--provided URL is {% verbose_url() %}https://webpage-example.pages.dev{% end %}.
 2. Under the **Build command**, simply write `exit 0`.
    Leave the **Framework** option and the **Build output directory** as their default values.